Rights and Responsibilities

 - A student account that has been sent to collections will have a permanent Collection Hold, even after the account is paid in full.
 If the student wishes to return to the University, he/ she must pay in full all of their estimated charges prior to registration.
 Clearance to return to the University is issued by the Accounts Receivable Department.

-A $200 advance payment is required of new undergraduate students to confirm their offer of admission.
+A $200 enrollment deposit is required of new undergraduate students to confirm their offer of admission.
 The payment is refundable until May 1 for Fall Semester, December 1 for the January Term, and January 1 for Spring Semester.
 Requests for a refund must be made in writing to the Admission Office.